 Light Emitting Diode (LED) technology has changed lighting as we know it.
-There are a million reasons why you should replace all your aging incandescent and HID lamps for your energy saving practice.
+There are millions of reasons to replace all aging incandescent and HID lamps for energy saving practice.
 We'll focus on the top 5 reasons:

 Before buying your LED replacement bulbs, you need to understand the basics of Correlated Color Temperature (CCT), Lumens, Color Rendering Index (CRI), and the equivalent wattage of your current lamp.

 Color Temperature - (a.k.a.
 CCT) is measured in between 1000K to 10000K.
 Most LED lamps are tuned between 2700K to 6500K.
 The lower the temp the warmer the light (yellow color).
 The higher the temp the whiter it is.
 Anything over 5700K will start emitting into the blue spectrum.
 The mood of a room is often set by how warmly or coolly the light emits.
 You are more likely to pick a 2700K to 3000K A19 bulb for your home to set a softer and calmer tone.
 While you would consider a 4100K to 5000K bi-pin LED T8 tube for your office to raise productivity.

 Lumens - Lumen or luminous flux is the true measurement of light being emitted, while wattage is the measurement of power consumed.
-Therefore, we need to retrain ourselves to buy lights based on their number of lumens and not wattages.
+Therefore, we need to retrain ourselves to buy lights based on the number of lumens and not wattages.
 The lighting industry has corrected itself and labelled most LED bulbs in terms of lumens.

 Color Rendering Index - (also known as CRI) is the measure of a light source's ability to display color in its natural form.
 'Natural form' means how a color should look under full sunlight.
 The CRI reflects a rate of accuracy, so it ranges from 0 to 100.
 The higher the CRI, the truer the color you see.
 Most commercial warehouse light fixtures are tuned with a CRI of around 80 because there is little need to make sure that colors appear truest to their actual hue.
 While a jewelry store or paint body shop will likely select a lamp with a CRI of 90 or higher because color precision matters so much in those kinds of highly visual industries.